Drug cop implicated in whistleblower investigation of BRPD narcotics squad has resigned

 Jason Acree resigned Monday, May 3, following two arrests tied to a corruption investigation within Baton Rouge Police and its drug squad.
 Acree was arrested in February and again in April.
 Among his charges are ones tied to an investigation of complaints he stole drugs from the evidence locker.

 Acree was implicated in wrongdoing by a whistleblower in the department.
+Video obtained by the WBRZ Investigative Unit also showed Acree smashing evidence while out on a 2018 drug case.

 The whistleblower told investigators he watched Acree steal drugs from the evidence room.

 "We were working a parcel, which we do often, for FedEx," the whistleblower, identified in a TV interview as Jeremiah Ardoin, said.